CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/01-Installation Guides/01-Kubernetes/02-Akamai/Akamai-Kubernetes/index.md

 not be used in this Kubernetes cluster.

 > **BETA Feature:** GPU can be used in Cambria Cluster/FTC.
 However, this feature is still a work in progress and may not function as expected.
+> **Limitation: Cambria FTC Autoscaler** This feature currently does not work with the FTC autoscaler

+In your command prompt / terminal, run the following commands to deploy the GPU Operator to the Kubernetes
+cluster:

 ```bash